Guantánamo Bay: over 20 years of injustice

 The international outcry has led to many gaining their freedom.
-But more than 100 remain behind bars and we will not stop campaigning until they get justice.
+But more than 30 remain behind bars and we will not stop campaigning until they get justice and reparations.

-While governments should of course protect citizens from the threat of terrorism, this threat should never be used to justify the violation of human rights or to repress legitimate opposition and dissent.
+While governments should protect citizens from the threat of terrorism, this threat should never be used to justify the violation of human rights or to repress legitimate opposition and dissent.

 President Biden must finally right this wrong.
 His administration must transfer all remaining detainees who have not been charged with crimes to countries where they will be safe and their human rights will be respected.